Random walks in Euclidean space: Estimates for low frequencies

-Based on this formula and the Taylor expansion of the function $F$, we will show the following lemma in Section \ref{sc_lmpsi}. \begin{lem} There are constants $C,c>0$ and a quadratic form $\Delta$ on $\R^d$ depending only on $\mu$ such that
+Based on this formula and the Taylor expansion of the function $F$, we will prove the following lemma in Section \ref{sc_lmpsi}. \begin{lem} There are constants $C,c>0$ and a quadratic form $\Delta$ on $\R^d$ depending only on $\mu$ such that